davidfraser/rinkhals/README.md

 Windows:

-If you have the Windows .zip file, unzip it, find foxassault.exe and double-click it to launch the game.
+If you have the Windows .zip file, unzip it, find orcassault.exe and double-click it to launch the game.

 Unix: